dspace-group/simphera-reference-architecture-aws/README.md

 ### Create Secrets Manager Secrets

+You have to provide the name of the certain secrets in your Terraform variables.
+To create required secrets, follow these instructions.

+#### PostgreSQL
 Username and password for the PostgreSQL databases are stored in AWS Secrets Manager.
 Before you let Terraform create AWS resources, you need to manually create a Secrets Manager secret that stores the username and password.
 It is recommended to create individual secrets per SIMPHERA instance (e.g. production and staging instance).